cdjc/theoreST/doctrines/satans_strategy.rst

    a.
 Towards unbelievers:

-      i. to blind them regarding the gospel (2Corinthians 4:3, 4, 2Thessalonians 2:9, 10).
+      i. to blind them regarding the gospel (`2 Corinthians 4:3, 4, 2 Thessalonians 2:9, 10`).

    #.
 Towards believers:

       i.
 Satan seeks to hinder our growth and witness (`1 Peter 5:8`).

       #.
-Satan will mislead into false doctrine and legalism (1Timothy 5:14-15).
+Satan will mislead into false doctrine and legalism (`1 Timothy 5:14-15`).

       #.
 He persuades believers to ignore the will of God through disobedience (`Genesis 2:17, James 4:7-8`).